deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 ### When is an additional `ClusterIssuer` required?

-The standard delivery set includes `ClusterIssuer` that issues certificates from the trusted public certificate authority LetsEncrypt or issues self-signed certificates.
+The standard delivery set includes `ClusterIssuer` that issues certificates from the trusted public certificate authority Let's Encrypt or issues self-signed certificates.

-To issue certificates for a domain name via LetsEncrypt, the service requires that you verify domain ownership.
+To issue certificates for a domain name via Let's Encrypt, the service requires that you verify domain ownership.
 Cert-manager supports several methods for verifying domain ownership when using `ACME` (Automated Certificate Management Environment):
 * `HTTP-01` - when using this method cert-manager will create a temporary Pod in the cluster that will listen on a specific URL to verify domain ownership.
 For it to work, you must be able to direct external traffic to this Pod, usually via `Ingress`.
 * `DNS-01` - when using this method cert-manager makes a TXT record in DNS to verify domain ownership. cert-manager has built-in support for popular DNS providers: AWS Route53, Google Cloud DNS, Cloudflare, and others.